 Well, how’d you do?
 If you got eight or more of these questions right give yourself a pat on the back!
 You did better than half the people who took this quiz.
 You’re either an expert or you take indoor air quality seriously.
 If you missed more than two, hopefully, you learned something that you can utilize going forward.
 After all, you are what you breathe.

-If you have more questions about your home or office’s indoor air quality or any issues related to your central air ventilation system, call the experts at Art Plumbing, AC & Electric in Coral Springs at 1-800-475-1504; we’ve been servicing South Florida’s air conditioning systems since 1983.
+If you have more questions about your home or office’s indoor air quality or any issues related to your central air ventilation system, call the experts at Art Plumbing, Air Conditioning & Electric in Coral Springs at 1-800-475-1504; we’ve been servicing South Florida’s air conditioning systems since 1983.
 With over 20,000 five-star reviews, we’re the trusted choice!

 For Immediate Emergency Assistance Call 1-800-475-1504